ascv/HyperLogLog/README.md

 The HyperLogLog algorithm [1] provides a space efficient means to estimate the cardinality of extraordinarily large data sets.
 This module provides an implementation, written in C, for python 2.7.3 or python 3.x.
+See
+<a href="#theory">Theory</a> for an introduction to the algorithm.

 v0.6